 Held each fall in Boston, the Annual Dinner brings together business, non-profit, and academic leaders from throughout New England to celebrate the New England Council’s accomplishments, and to honor those who have made significant contributions to the region with the New Englander of the Year Award.

-The New England Council 2014 Annual Dinner will be held on the evening of Thursday, October 9, 2014, at the Seaport Hotel/World Trade Center in Boston, MA.
-Join us as we honor our 2014 New Englanders of the Year!
-Check back for more details in the coming months.
+The New England Council’s 2017 Annual Dinner took place on the evening of Monday, October 30, 2017, at the Seaport Hotel/World Trade Center in Boston, MA.
+Over 1700 New England Council members and other guests from throughout the region joined us to celebrate and honor our 2017 New Englanders of the Year:

 The highlight of each year’s Annual Dinner is the presentation of the prestigious “New Englander of the Year” awards.
 First presented over 40 years ago, the award is meant to honors residents of the New England states for their commitment and contributions in their fields of work, as well as their leadership and impact on the New England region’s quality of life and economy.
 Over the years, has honored leaders from both the public and private sectors, including U.S. Senators and Representatives, Governors, cabinet secretaries, college presidents, non-profit executives, and CEOs of some of the region’s most respected and successful businesses.